Expert Guided Namibia Photography Masterclass Safari 12 Days – Small Group Max 7 Pax

 Overnight accommodation at River Crossing Lodge with dinner, breakfast and local beverages included.

-After a good night’s sleep, this morning your guide/s will collect you from the lodge in your air-conditioned private safari vehicle to begin your journey to Sossusvlei.
-This 350km journey will take in the region of 6 to 7 hours and the route will take you through the scenic Khomas Hochland highlands before heading down the Great Escarpment into the Namib Desert below.
-A picnic lunch will be enjoyed along the way and we will arrive at the brand-new Dead Valley Lodge around mid-afternoon.
-This will be your base for the next two days as you discover some of the Namib Desert’s most remarkable sights.
-If time allows this afternoon your guide/s will take you to visit Sesriem Canyon, a nearby geological attraction, or explore Elim Dune which offers fantastic afternoon photographic opportunities as the soft light of the setting sun illuminates the nearby Rottenkaum Mountain range.
+After an early morning cheetah photography session, you will hop into your air-conditioned private safari vehicle to begin your journey to Sossusvlei for a two day guided exploration of the remarkable sights of the Namib Desert.
+Upon arrival at the brand-new Dead Valley Lodge inside the Namib Naukluft Park, if time allows this afternoon your guide/s will take you to visit Sesriem Canyon, a nearby geological attraction, or explore Elim Dune which offers fantastic afternoon photographic opportunities as the soft light of the setting sun illuminates the nearby Rottenkaum Mountain range.
 However, if you prefer, you can just relax and soak up the scenic and tranquil surroundings at this fantastic lodge after your long drive.

 Sossusvlei / Namib Desert